nicolasstucki/multisets/Tutorial.md

 To implement this function correctly for some equivalence just make sure the for equivalent elements the compare function is reflexive, symmetric, and transitive.

-To create configurations for bags with elements of type T with ordered equivalences the signatures are as follows:
+To create configurations for bags with elements of type `T` with ordered equivalences the signatures are as follows:
-* `compact[A](implicit equivClass: Ordering[A])`: Creates a configuration with a equivalence/ordering defined on equality.
-If it is used without the parameters it will try to find an implicit Ordering of for that class,  this ordering must define the equivalence as equality.
-The buckets will be instances of MultiplicityBucket.
+* `compact[A](implicit equivClass: Ordering[T])`: Creates a configuration with a equivalence/ordering defined on equality.
+If it is used without the parameters it will try to find an implicit `Ordering[T]` of for that class,  this ordering must define the equivalence as equality.
+The buckets will be instances of `MultiplicityBucket`.
-* `compactWithEquiv[A](equivClass: Ordering[A])(implicit innerOrdering: Ordering[A])`: Creates a configuration with a custom equivalence/ordering equivClass.
-The buckets will be instances of BagOfMultiplicities.
-It receives an implicit Ordering that is used as ordering of the buckets, this ordering must define the equivalence as equality.
+* `compactWithEquiv[A](equivClass: Ordering[T])(implicit innerOrdering: Ordering[T])`: Creates a configuration with a custom equivalence/ordering equivClass.
+The buckets will be instances of `BagOfMultiplicities`.
+It receives an implicit `Ordering[T]` that is used as ordering of the buckets, this ordering must define the equivalence as equality.
-* `keepAll[A](implicit equivClass: Ordering[A])`: Creates a configuration with a custom equivalence/ordering equivClass.
-The buckets will be instances of ListBucket.
+* `keepAll[A](implicit equivClass: Ordering[T])`: Creates a configuration with a custom equivalence/ordering `equivClass`.
+The buckets will be instances of `ListBucket`.

 How to use Bag (HashBag/TreeBag) with custom equivalences
 ---------------------------------------------------------